Henry “Zeke” Bonura – Greater New Orleans Sports Hall of Fame

-- A standout athlete at Loyola University in the late 1920s, lettering in basketball, baseball, track and football before leaving school early to pursue a professional baseball career – Loyola did not have a baseball team at the time.
+A standout athlete at Loyola University in the late 1920s, Henry “Zeke” Bonura lettered in basketball, track and football before leaving school early to pursue a professional baseball career – Loyola did not have a baseball team at the time.

-- Traded to the Washington Senators for the 1938 season and he hit 22 home runs with 114 RBIs.
+Bonura was traded to the Washington Senators for the 1938 season and he had another big year, belting 22 home runs with 114 RBIs.